-The Institute of Economics evolved from the Institute of political economy at the Faculty of Philosophy of the University Erlangen.
-Up to 1961, this institute was responsible for all programs in Economy (Diplom, magister, teaching degrees).
+The Institute of Economics and Business evolved from the Institute of Political Economy at the Faculty of Philosophy of the University Erlangen.
+Up to 1961, this institute was responsible for all programs in Economic Sciences (Diplom, magister, teaching degrees).

-After the university incorporated the Nuremberg college for Economics and Social Sciences in 1961, the Diplom programs were relocated to the new Faculty of Economics and Social Sciences (today: School of Business and Economics).
+After the university incorporated the Nuremberg College for Economics and Social Sciences in 1961, the Diploma programs were relocated to the new Faculty of Economics and Social Sciences (today: School of Business and Economics).
 In consequence, almost all chairs and staff members of our Institute moved to Nuremberg.

-One chair with some employees remained at Erlangen.
-The remaining institute was responsible for the Magister program and the programs for teaching degrees, as a relocation to Nuremberg would have created lots of difficulties for the students due to the numerous combinations with other courses located at Erlangen.
-After several renamings, the institute got its present name “Institute of Economics”.
-In 1984, a professorship for the contemporary middle east (with focus on Economics) was affiliated to the Institute, at its beginning funded by Volkswagen Foundation.
-This professorship is today’s professorship for Economic and Society of the Middle East.
+One chair with some employees remained in Erlangen.
+The remaining institute was responsible for the Magister program and the programs for teacher degrees, as a relocation to Nuremberg would have created difficulties for the students due to the necessary combinations with other courses taught in Erlangen.
+After several renamings, the institute got its present name “Institute of Economics and Business”.
+In 1984, a professorship for the contemporary middle east (with focus on Economics) was established at the Institute, initially funded by the Volkswagen Foundation.
+This professorship is today’s Professorship for Economy and Society of the Middle East.

-In consequence of a reform of the programs and the introduction of Bachelor and Master degrees, the Magister program was replaced by a bachelor in Economics in 2007.
-A bit later, the Master Development Economics and International Studies opened at the Institute.
-The teaching degrees were restructured, too.
+Due to a reform of the programs and the introduction of Bachelor and Master degrees, the Magister program was replaced by a Bachelor of Economics in 2007.
+A bit later, the master programme Development Economics and International Studies was established at the Institute.